Virtuosity, finesse, expression, imagination: Dmitry Sinkovsky has everything!

 Dmitry's international conducting career was launched in the 2012-13 season, when he was featured as a guest on Joyce DiDonato's acclaimed Drama Queens tour.
 Today, he remains in high demand, performing extensively across Europe, Russia, Asia, Australia and North America.
 In 2018, he served as resident conductor of the Seattle Symphony Orchestra, where he has been a regular guest since the 2015-16 Season.
 Additional appearances in the U.S. include his debut with the Detroit Symphony Orchestra, which resulted in an immediate re-engagement as conductor, violinist and countertenor.
 In Europe, he has led the Spanish National Orchestra, Sinfonietta Riga, MusicaAeterna, Kremerata Baltica, Orchestra Casa da Música Porto, and the Tallinn Chamber Orchestra, among others.

 In 2011 Dmitry founded his own period instrument ensemble, La Voce Strumentale.
-They released two CD’s under the French label Naïve: Vivaldi´s Four Seasons (2015) and Bach in Black (2017), and perform at major international festivals and concert halls throughout Europe.
+Together they released two CD's under the French label Naïve: Vivaldi's Four Seasons (2015) and Bach in Black (2017), and performs at major international festivals and concert halls throughout Europe.
 Critics have praised the unique sound of their string section - each musician bringing their personality, yet accomplishing a homogeneity that is rarely attained and thrilling to hear.

-Highlights of the 2019-2020 season include performances of Beethoven’s Triple Concerto as well as concerts with Julia Lezhneva & La Voce Strumentale at Zaryadaye Hall in Moscow, the Berlin Philharmonie, and at the Schleswig-Holstein Music Festival, Innsbrucker Festwochen der Alten Musik, Sion Festival, and Rheingau Festival.
-Additional projects in Moscow with La Voce Strumentale include Händel´s Il trionfo del Tempo e del Disinganno.
+Highlights of the 2019-2020 season include performances of Beethoven's Triple Concerto as well as concerts with Julia Lezhneva & La Voce Strumentale at Zaryadaye Hall in Moscow, the Berlin Philharmonie, and at the Schleswig-Holstein Music Festival, Innsbrucker Festwochen der Alten Musik, Sion Festival, and Rheingau Festival.
+Additional projects in Moscow with La Voce Strumentale include Händel's Il trionfo del Tempo e del Disinganno.
 Starring his frequent onstage partner, Julia Lezhneva, as well Anne Dennis and Andrew Goodwin, the production features Dmitry as conductor and vocalist, singing the role of Disinganno.
-In Europe, he tours with B’Rock and performs in Paris, Vienna, Salzburg, Venice, Munich, Cologne, Essen, Madrid, Porto, Helsinki, Utrecht, Antwerp, Dubrovnik, and Budapest.
-In spring of 2020, he returns to conduct the symphony orchestras of Seattle and Detroit.
+In Europe, he tours with B'Rock and performs in Paris, Vienna, Salzburg, Venice, Berlin, Munich, Cologne, Essen, Madrid, Porto, Helsinki, Utrecht, Antwerp, Dubrovnik, and Budapest.
+In 2020, he returns to conduct the symphony orchestras of Seattle and Detroit, and makes his debut with the Orquesta de Extremadura and the Utah Symphony Orchestra, conducting Mozart's Prague Symphony, and with the Saint Paul Chamber Orchestra, performing Händel's Messiah as conductor and singer.